Graham Young: Broadmoor

 At age 14, Young was among the youngest-ever inmates in Broadmoor's history.
 Soon after his arrival, John Berridge, a fellow inmate, died of cyanide poisoning.
 Young was suspected by some staff and inmates, not least because he enjoyed explaining in detail how cyanide could be extracted from laurel leaves; the grounds around Broadmoor were covered with laurel bushes.
-However, his involvement was never proven and the death was officially ruled a suicide.
+However, his involvement was never proven and Berridge's death was officially ruled a suicide.
 Later, Harpic was found in a nurse's coffee and the contents of a missing packet of sugar soap were discovered in a tea urn.

 Young continued to read medical and toxicology textbooks, obtained from Broadmoor's library.
 He also continued his interest in Nazism, reading William Shirer's The Rise and Fall of the Third Reich and Lord Russell's The Scourge of the Swastika.
-At one point, Young grew a toothbrush moustache and took to mimicking the speeches of Hitler and listening to musical compositions by Richard Wagner, who had been one of Hitler's idols.
+At one point, Young grew a toothbrush moustache, took to mimicking the speeches of Adolf Hitler and listened to musical compositions by Richard Wagner, who had been one of Hitler's idols.

 In 1965, Young first applied for release from Broadmoor.
-His father and sister attended the tribunal and stated that if Young was released, none of his relatives would be willing to house him; his father also insisted that his son should "never be released".
+His father and sister attended the hearing and stated that if he were released, none of his relatives would be willing to house him; his father also insisted that his son should "never be released."
 Young's application was rejected.
 Five years later, in June 1970, Broadmoor psychiatrist Edgar Udwin wrote to the Home Secretary to recommend Young's release, announcing that he was "no longer obsessed with poisons, violence and mischief.
 And he is no longer a danger to others."
 However, Young remarked to a Broadmoor nurse: "When I get out, I'm going to kill one person for every year I've spent in this place."